xunit/xunit/site/docs/getting-started/v3/migration.md

 This could be a breaking change if you were previously relying on us calling both.

+### Attribute instance lifetime may differ

+Due to differences in the way v2 and v3 acquire attribute instances, it may appear that we are now caching attribute instances where we previously did not.
+The truth is that the previous behavior (of over-creating attribute instances) was actually the bug in this scenario, as it differs from the normal .NET behavior (where attribute instances are cached when they're first created).

 ## Migrating to v3 Packages